Chirag-ahir/JAVA-All-Basic/README.md

 What is Spring Framework ?<br>
 The Spring Framework is an application framework and inversion of control container for the Java platform.

+What is Synchronization ?<br>
+Synchronization in java is the capability to control the access of multiple threads to any shared resource.